Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 The DMS chapter 11 case moved quickly from filing to sale approval, then to plan confirmation and case closures.
 The timeline below tracks the major court milestones alongside the sale closing announcement.

-Confirmation was handled through a combined order that approved the disclosure statement and confirmed the plan at the January 15, 2025 hearing.
-The sale closing followed in February, and the final decree in March closed the affiliated cases while keeping the lead case open for post confirmation administration.
+Confirmation was handled through a combined order that approved the disclosure statement and confirmed the Plan of Reorganization at the January 15, 2025 hearing.
+The sale closing followed in February, the plan became effective on March 6, 2025, and the final decree in March closed the affiliated cases while keeping the lead case open for post-confirmation administration.

 | Date | Event |